jpaquim/psycle/cpsycle/readme.txt

 Command line player:

-Since the linux psycle plugin makefiles are out of date it is very limited, but to build:
+Since the linux psycle plugin makefiles are out of date it use is very limited, but to build:

 go to cpsycle/player
 run: make
 cd src
+Windows only: copy the driver dlls from cpsycle/{target}/{platform} to the cpsycle/player/{target}
+{target} Debug or Release
+{platform} x86 or x64
+execute:
-execute ./psyplayer filename.psy
+Linux ./psyplayer filename.psy
+Windows player filename.psy

+Command Line Help:
+No options and no filename: prints help

 Host:
 The X11 part is unfinished, but to build execute the makefiles in the src